Musical Romance (horse)

-Musical Romance (foaled 2007 in Florida) was an American National Champion Thoroughbred racemare purchased for $22,000 who is best known for her 2011 win of the $1,000,000 Breeders' Cup Filly & Mare Sprint hosted that year by Churchill Downs.
+Musical Romance (foaled 2007 in Florida) is an American Thoroughbred racehorse best known for winning the Breeders' Cup Filly & Mare Sprint in 2011.
 Ridden by Juan Leyva, she was trained by Bill Kaplan, co-owner with the Pinnacle Racing Stable headed by managing partner Adam Lazarus.

 Background

-Bred in Florida by the O'Farrell family's Ocala Stud, Musical Romance was sired by Concorde’s Tune and out of the mare Candlelightdinner, by Slew Gin Fizz.
+Bred in Florida by the O'Farrell family's Ocala Stud, Musical Romance was sired by Concorde's Tune and out of the mare Candlelightdinner, by Slew Gin Fizz.
 While not from the most fashionable of bloodlines, her Breeders' Cup biography says that "speedsters abound in her family tree."

 Musical Romance was purchased for $22,000 by Adam Lazarus and trainer Bill Kaplan at the 2009 Ocala Breeders' Sales Company sale of juveniles.
 Lazarus then sold shares in his fifty percent to a group of investors.
 During her second day of training, Musical Romance suffered a fracture of the pastern, the part of the leg between the fetlock and the hoof.

 Racing career

-The injury meant it was not until September 19, 2009 that Musical Romance could make her racing debut at Calder Race Course, a Florida facility where she remained for all her starts as a two-year-old.
+The injury meant it was not until September 19, 2009, that Musical Romance could make her racing debut at Calder Race Course, a Florida facility where she remained for all her starts as a two-year-old.
 Beginning with three events for maidens, she finished third then fourth before getting her first win on October 23.
-Beaten in her next three starts, Musical Romance began her three-year-old campaign on January 23, 2010 at Gulfstream Park with a victory in an allowance race.
+Beaten in her next three starts, Musical Romance began her three-year-old campaign on January 23, 2010, at Gulfstream Park with a victory in an allowance race.
 Four starts later she got her first stakes win in Calder's Sweettrickydancer Stakes.
 She ended 2010 with one more win in an allowance optional claiming race plus she earned two seconds and three third-place finishes in other stakes races.